mgao6767/NEOAddressGenerator/README.md

-# NEO Address Generator
+# NEO Vanity Address Generator

-NEO Address Generator is a NEO vanity address generator.
+NEO Vanity Address Generator is a NEO vanity address generator.
 It generates the NEO address and corresponding private key of the address.

 ***Please keep your private key secure!***